epics-docs/epics-docs/specs/IOCInit.rst

 scanOnceSetQueueSize
 ^^^^^^^^^^^^^^^^^^^^

-scanOnce requests are placed in a ring buﬀer.
-This command can be used to set the size for the ring buﬀer.
+scanOnce requests are placed in a ring buffer.
+This command can be used to set the size for the ring buffer.
 The default is 1000.
 It should rarely be necessary to override this default.
-Normally the ring buﬀer overﬂow messages appear when the scanOnce task fails.
+Normally the ring buffer overflow messages appear when the scanOnce task fails.

 errlogInit or errlogInit2
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-These commands can increase (but not decrease) the default buﬀer and maximum message sizes for the errlog message queue.
-The default buﬀer size is 1280 bytes, the maximum message size defaults to 256 bytes.
+These commands can increase (but not decrease) the default buffer and maximum message sizes for the errlog message queue.
+The default buffer size is 1280 bytes, the maximum message size defaults to 256 bytes.

 initHooks
 ~~~~~~~~~

 The inithooks facility allows application functions to be called at
 various states during ioc initialization.
-The states are deﬁned in
+The states are defined in
-initHooks.h, which contains the following deﬁnitions:
+initHooks.h, which contains the following definitions:

 .. code ::

    typedef enum {
-       initHookAtIocBuild = 0,         /⋆ Start of iocBuild/iocInit commands ⋆/
+       initHookAtIocBuild = 0,         / * Start of iocBuild/iocInit commands  */
        initHookAtBeginning,
        initHookAfterCallbackInit,
        initHookAfterCaLinkInit,
        initHookAfterInitDrvSup,
        initHookAfterInitRecSup,
        initHookAfterInitDevSup,
        initHookAfterInitDatabase,
        initHookAfterFinishDevSup,
        initHookAfterScanInit,
        initHookAfterInitialProcess,
        initHookAfterCaServerInit,
-       initHookAfterIocBuilt,          /⋆ End of iocBuild command ⋆/
+       initHookAfterIocBuilt,          / * End of iocBuild command  */

-       initHookAtIocRun,               /⋆ Start of iocRun command ⋆/
+       initHookAtIocRun,               / * Start of iocRun command  */
        initHookAfterDatabaseRunning,
        initHookAfterCaServerRunning,
-       initHookAfterIocRunning,        /⋆ End of iocRun/iocInit commands ⋆/
+       initHookAfterIocRunning,        / * End of iocRun/iocInit commands  */

-       initHookAtIocPause,             /⋆ Start of iocPause command ⋆/
+       initHookAtIocPause,             / * Start of iocPause command  */
        initHookAfterCaServerPaused,
        initHookAfterDatabasePaused,
-       initHookAfterIocPaused,         /⋆ End of iocPause command ⋆/
+       initHookAfterIocPaused,         / * End of iocPause command  */

-   /⋆ Deprecated states, provided for backwards compatibility.
+   / * Deprecated states, provided for backwards compatibility.
-    ⋆ These states are announced at the same point they were before,
+     * These states are announced at the same point they were before,
-    ⋆ but will not be repeated if the IOC gets paused and restarted.
+     * but will not be repeated if the IOC gets paused and restarted.
-    ⋆/
+     */
-       initHookAfterInterruptAccept,   /⋆ After initHookAfterDatabaseRunning ⋆/
+       initHookAfterInterruptAccept,   / * After initHookAfterDatabaseRunning  */
-       initHookAtEnd,                  /⋆ Before initHookAfterIocRunning ⋆/
+       initHookAtEnd,                  / * Before initHookAfterIocRunning  */
    }initHookState;

-   typedef void (⋆initHookFunction)(initHookState state);
+   typedef void ( *initHookFunction)(initHookState state);
    int initHookRegister(initHookFunction func);
-   const char ⋆initHookName(int state);
+   const char  *initHookName(int state);

 Any functions that are registered before iocInit reaches the desired
 state will be called when it reaches that state.
 The initHookName